-- 1.1 The South East Local Enterprise Partnership (SELEP) is one of 38 Local Enterprise Partnerships (LEPs), established to "provide the clear vision and strategic leadership to drive sustainable private sector-led growth and job creation in their area1".
-It encompasses the Local Authority areas of East Sussex, Essex, Kent, Medway, Southend and Thurrock. - 1.2 Whilst LEPs will determine their own specific priorities, in their document "Strengthened Local Enterprise Partnerships" the Government set out that LEPs should focus on the following four activities to support the development and delivery of their Local Industrial Strategy: - (a) Strategy: developing an evidence-based Local Industrial Strategy that identifies local strengths and challenges, future opportunities and the action needed to boost productivity, earning power and competitiveness across their area; - (b) Allocation of funds: identifying and developing investment opportunities; prioritising the award of local growth funding; and monitoring and evaluating the impacts of its activities to improve productivity across the local economy; - (c) Co-ordination: using their convening power, for example to co-ordinate responses to economic shocks; and bringing together private, public and third sectors organisations; and - (d) Advocacy: Collaborating with a wide-range of local stakeholders to act as an informed and independent voice for their area. - 1.3 The funding streams that are directly awarded by SELEP include: - (a) the Local Growth Fund (LGF), which is a capital grant for investment in capital infrastructure projects and includes the Skills Capital Fund.
-This funding aims to support the delivery of jobs, homes, new learners and other economic growth objectives; - (b) the Growing Places Fund (GPF), which is a capital loan, awarded as a low or zero percent interest rate.
-Similarly to the LGF, this funding aims to tackle barriers to economic growth; and - (c) the Sector Support Fund (SSF), which is a revenue grant aimed at supporting the work of the SELEP sector working groups (2.42 below). - 1.4 The Assurance Framework is not a legal document, but provides a guide to the structure of SELEP together with the processes and systems which are used to manage its business including the detailed processes applied to manage the funding delegated from Government budgets.
-It is intended to provide Government, Partner Authorities and wider stakeholders with the assurance that decisions over funding are proper, transparent and deliver value for money.
+- F.1.
+The South East Local Enterprise Partnership (SELEP Ltd) is one of 38 Local Enterprise Partnerships (LEPs), established to "provide the clear vision and strategic leadership to drive sustainable private sector-led growth and job creation in their area1".
+It encompasses the Local Authority areas of East Sussex, Essex, Kent, Medway, Southend and Thurrock. - F.2.
+Whilst LEPs determine their own specific priorities, in their document Strengthened Local Enterprise Partnerships Government set out the requirement that LEPs should focus on the following four activities to support the development and delivery of their Local Industrial Strategy: - F.2.1.
+Strategy: developing an evidence-based Local Industrial Strategy that identifies local strengths and challenges, future opportunities and the action needed to boost productivity, earning power and competitiveness across their area; - F.2.2.
+Allocation of funds: identifying and developing investment opportunities; prioritising the award of local growth funding; and monitoring and evaluating the impacts of its activities to improve productivity across the local economy; the funding streams that are awarded by SELEP Ltd are: - i. the Local Growth Fund (LGF), which is a capital grant for investment in capital infrastructure projects and includes the Skills Capital Fund.
+This funding aims to support the delivery of jobs, homes, new learners and other economic growth objectives; - ii. the Growing Places Fund (GPF), which is a capital loan, awarded as a low or zero percent interest rate.
+Similarly to the LGF, this funding aims to tackle barriers to economic growth; and - iii. the Sector Support Fund (SSF), which is a revenue grant aimed at supporting the work of SELEP sector working groups (K.1 below). - F.2.3.
+Advocacy: Collaborating with a wide-range of local stakeholders to act as an informed and independent voice for their area.